 How To Arrange Your Bedroom For Better Sleep

-While these plants may sound like an arachnophobe’s worst nightmare, they are some of the best plants to have in your bedroom to boost the amount of fresh oxygen at night, and remove impurities (such as formaldehyde) from the air.
+While these plants may sound like an arachnophobe’s worst nightmare, they are some of the best plants to have in your bedroom to boost the amount of fresh oxygen at night.
+They also remove impurities (such as formaldehyde) from the air.

-Here are a few other plants that are known to help you sleep better; but check and make sure if any are poisonous if ingested by children or pets you may own:
+Here are a few other plants that are known to help you sleep better.
+Just be sure to check if any are poisonous if ingested by children or pets you may own:

 - Jasmine – perhaps my favorite…amazing and relaxing!

 - Lavender – with its oils already known to help reduce stress, why not go straight to the source?

 - Valerian – known to help with insomnia.

 - Gardenia – beautiful white blossoms, with a sedative effect.

 - Gerbera Daisy – similar to Aloe Vera, the Snake Plant, and the Spider plant, this pretty pink flower works overtime at night to release fresh oxygen while you sleep!